 FAQ’s

-If you are a parent of an ordered visitation schedule from the court You are still able to see your kid in accordance with the set schedule.
-If you’ve moved further than 100 miles it is possible to submit a petition to the court to change the visitation schedule, however, you still have the right the right to spend time with your children.Father of divorced child moving out of the state
+If you are a parent of an ordered visitation schedule from the court You are still able to see your kid following the set schedule.
+If you’ve moved further than 100 miles it is possible to submit a petition to the court to change the visitation schedule, however, you still have the right the right to spend time with your children

 Final Words

-The parent who is not custodial must inform their parent in writing as early as is possible of their decision to leave state.
+Non custodial parent moving out of state must inform their parent in writing as early as possible of their decision to leave the state.
 This allows the other parent enough time to challenge the move or arrange for visits.

-If there is a custody agreement, the non custodial parent is required to follow the order in the event of a move out of state.
-If there’s no custody agreement in place the parents must to agree regarding custody prior to the move can be made.
+If there is a custody agreement, the noncustodial parent is required to follow the order in the event of a move out of state.
+If there’s no custody agreement in place the parents must agree regarding custody before the move can be made.

 The court could take into consideration a variety of elements when deciding whether to permit a non-custodial parent to move their children from state, for example: the distance to be traveled and the age and level of growth of the child the relationship between the parent and the child and the capacity for each parent take care for their child, the preference of the child when they’re old enough to communicate one.